Akash420-oss/Dare-Devil/README.md

  * [Do you lack the courage to face the darkness..👺???](#bestwishes)

 # What dark<-💀->secret lurks within??
-This game is a guessing game, but it primarily involves addressing elements from your RAM.
+- This game is a guessing game, but it primarily involves addressing elements from your RAM.
 I designed it for Reverse Engineers.
 You start with 99 souls, but you can choose to wager more if you dare.
 The game has two levels: Sinister and Inferno.
 When you select your level, the devil..😈 will give you a number to identify its memory address.
 If you choose the wrong address, you'll lose souls...☣️

+- If you crave more on this project, I've unleashed a write-up about the Daredevil room on Medium: <a href="https://medium.com/@akashsil2392/daredevil-write-up-tryhackme-01d1d715cc9c">DareDevil-Write-up-TryHackMe<a>

 ## Cursed Materials
 This infernal creation wrought from the dark arts of C language and the arcane spells of shell scripting...